Abingdon Air and Country Show 2017

 14th May 2017

 There are several local shows, fly-ins and club meets earlier in the year but for many years the Abingdon Air and Country Show has been regarded as the airshow season-opener.
-However, in 2017 it moves from its traditional Bank Holiday slot to a slightly later date and will now be pipped to the 'season-opener' title by the Season Premiere at Old Warden on 7th May.
+However, in 2017 it moved from its traditional Bank Holiday slot to a slightly later date and was pipped to the 'season-opener' title by the Season Premiere at Old Warden, held a week earlier.

 When it started the Abingdon Fayre was a country fayre with a little bit of flying, raising funds for local charities, but over its 17 year lifetime it has risen to become an essential part of the calendar for airshow enthusiasts.